August 27, 2024

 Wandering baseline artifact

+Stopping or accelerating the ambulance can also cause a wandering baseline ECG.
+Some references suggest that wandering baseline can be caused by loose or dry electrodes.
 Some paramedics ask patients to hold their breath while they capture a 12-lead ECG.
-I don’t do this because it can alter the patient’s heart rate.
+Be aware that this can also alter the patient’s heart rate.

-There are times when your patient is acutely short of breath and it’s simply impossible to capture a 12-lead ECG with excellent data quality.
+There are times when your patient is acutely short of breath, and it’s simply impossible to capture a 12-lead ECG with excellent data quality.

 The example below was obtained from a young, healthy firefighter during routine training.
-It was cold in the fire station and he was shivering.
+It was cold in the fire station, and he was shivering.

 12-Lead 1

 The next example was taken after a large towel was placed over the firefighter.
-It made quite a difference didn’t it?
+It made quite a difference, didn’t it?

 12-Lead 2